KenCoder/school_converter/GUI_README.md

 2. **Select Input Folder**: Click "Browse" to select the folder containing your .imscc files
 3. **Select Output Folder**: Choose where to save the converted documents
 4. **Optional Settings**:
-   - Font Mapping File: JSON file for custom font mappings
-   - Maximum Assessments: Limit the number of assessments to process
+   - Template DOCX File: Select a custom DOCX template for consistent formatting
 5. **Start Conversion**: Click "Start Conversion" and monitor progress
 6. **View Results**: Use the "View Converted Site" button to browse documents